FC Ural Yekaterinburg: History

 FC Ural reached the Russian cup final in 2017 for the first time in their history.
 They lost the final against Lokomotiv Moscow.
 In 2019, FC Ural faced Lokomotiv Moscow again in their second Russian cup final.
 Lokomotiv Moscow defeated FC Ural in that final.

 In the 2023–24 season, Ural finished 13th, qualifying for the relegation play-offs.
 They lost 2–3 to Akron Tolyatti on aggregate and were relegated to the Russian First League after 11 seasons at the top tier.

 In the 2024–25 season, Ural finished 4th in the First League and qualified for the promotion play-offs.
 They lost to Akhmat Grozny with an aggregate score of 2–3 and remained in the First League.

+In the 2025–26 season, Ural qualified for the promotion play-offs once more, they lost to Dynamo Makhachkala 0–3 on aggregate and stayed in the First League.